Misty Smoky Mountains forest, prime black bear habitat in the national park

 What time of day are bears most active?

-Bears are crepuscular - most active in the first two hours after sunrise and the last two hours before sunset.
-Midday sightings are uncommon.
+Bears are crepuscular, meaning they are most active in the first two hours after sunrise and the last two hours before sunset.
+Midday sightings are uncommon outside of fall hyperphagia.

 Can I take a picture of a bear?

 Yes, from a distance using a telephoto lens or phone zoom.
-Federal regulations require staying 50 yards away from wildlife in the park.
-Bear selfies are illegal and dangerous.
+Federal regulations require staying 50 yards (150 feet) away from bears and elk inside the park.
+Bear selfies are illegal, dangerous, and a fast way to be cited by a ranger.

 Do I need bear spray in the Smokies?

 Carrying bear spray is legal and allowed.
-It is not strictly necessary for most front-country day hikes but is a common precaution on long backcountry overnights.
+It is not strictly necessary for most front-country day hikes but is a common precaution on long backcountry overnights, on the Appalachian Trail through the park, or on trails currently flagged for bear activity.
+Aim for the bear's face and discharge in 1 to 2 second bursts.

 Your Wildlife Adventure Base